staxrip/staxrip/md/test-build.md

 ### New Features

 - added setting to prevent the StaxRip window to become the active foreground window if certain applications are currently in the foreground
+- added new option to disable audio and subtitle demuxing

 ### Fixed Bugs